 - Make necessary changes

 - Debrief the situation

 Catch someone being safe!
-NSSRA’s Safety Committee recognizes our staff and volunteers for their safety efforts.
-Click here to nominate a Safety Slugger by telling us how they hit the four baselines of safety (Recognize, React, Report, and Review).
+NSSRA’s Safety Committee recognizes our staff and volunteers for their safety efforts at each Seasonal Program Meeting.
+Nominate a Safety Slugger by telling us how they hit the four baselines of safety (Recognize, React, Report and Review).

 NSSRA values the importance of ensuring all our programs are safe for our participants and employees.
 NSSRA’s Safety Committee reviews all accidents and determines proper solutions and procedures for our safety practices.
 The committee developed these principles for all NSSRA staff to responsibly implement and monitor.

 To let us know how we are doing, please contact NSSRA Safety Coordinator Meggan Davies at (847) 509-9400 x6828 or firstname.lastname@example.org.